Zongrul1/Study-Resource/README.md

 # Study-Resource
-Some study resource for seek a job of java web developer.
+Some study resource for seeking a job.

 # Link
 [**LeetCode刷题指引1**](https://zhuanlan.zhihu.com/p/104983442)